luka-j/stories/README.md

 question's answers are presented as pictures instead of textual answers to the user, and are otherwise identical to the textual questions.

+_Note: there are no implementations which support picture questions at this moment._

 ##### Textual input
 Lines starting with an opening square bracket (\[) and containing a closing square bracket (\]) are signal for requesting textual input from